oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/reference/managing-localizations.md

 LocalizationManager
 ===================
-LocalizationManager provides all necessary methods for accessing localizations.
+LocalizationManager provides all the necessary methods for accessing localizations.
 You can easly access it from the controller:

 ```php